RMI-NITT/RMI_website_2021/README.md

 * Designed and updated the events' logo tiles.
 * Modified the CSS for Misalignment bugs throughout the websites.
 * Changed the Background for Profile Cards.
+* Included links to RMI's YouTube channel and Instagram Profile.

 ### Progressing